gameblabla/reeee3/README.md

 Because after all, reality is the best way to experience the game.

 BUT !!!
-If you want to teach those nasty, evil, LaWWWWyyeeerrs a lesson, you can spread the word by copying this, show the middle finger to lawyers while singing the American National Anthem.
+If you want to teach those nasty, evil LaWWWWyyeeerrs a lesson : you can spread the word by copying this, show the middle finger to lawyers while singing the American National Anthem.

-Don't forget to have your taco bell or Big mac on one hand, and a gun on the other while doing so !!!
+Don't forget to have your taco bell or Big mac on one hand... and a gun on the other.

 ## License